COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 The U.S. has reported more than 100 cases nationwide, and health officials expect the number to rise as more labs gain the ability to test for the virus.
 At least nine people in the U.S. have died — all in Washington state.

-But in recent days, the fastest growth of new coronavirus cases has come outside of China – particularly in South Korea, Italy, Iran and Japan.
+In recent days, the fastest growth of new coronavirus cases has come outside of China – particularly in South Korea, Italy, Iran and Japan.

-South Korea now has 5,328 cases, according to the Korean Centers for Disease Control and Prevention.
+South Korea now has 5,328 cases, according to the Korea Centers for Disease Control and Prevention.
 Of that figure, 32 people have died and 41 have been discharged after recovering from the disease.

 As of late Wednesday local time, South Korea had carried out more than 136,000 tests for the coronavirus.